xhyrom/bun-discord-bot/data/tags/io-uring-is-not-supported.md

     - "update"
     - "linux"
 ---

-To fix this error, you need to update Linux kernel.
+To fix `io uring is not supported`, you need to update Linux kernel.
 If you are using the Windows Subsystem for Linux, do:
   **1.** Open powershell as administrator
   **2.** Run: